coreos/coreos-assembler/docs/gangplank/usage.md

 ### Standalone mode

-If an external Minio/S3 server is not defined, Gangplank run Minio from directory defined as `--srvDir`.
+If an external Minio/S3 server is not defined, Gangplank runs Minio from the directory defined as `--srvDir`.
 A new directory of "builder" (or whatever bucket you've chosen) will be created under the `--srvDir` parameter.

 ### External mode